Matthew Biggs

-Matthew Biggs (born 1960), is a radio personality in the UK, best known for his appearances on the long running BBC Radio 4 programme Gardeners' Question Time.
-He has been a professional gardener for over 25 years, since studying at Pershore College of Horticulture and the Royal Botanic Gardens, Kew.
+Matthew John Biggs VMH (2 June 1960 – 21 May 2026) was a British radio personality and gardener, best known for his appearances on the long running BBC Radio 4 programme Gardeners' Question Time.
+He was a professional gardener for over 25 years, after studying at Pershore College of Horticulture and the Royal Botanic Gardens, Kew.

+Life and career

+Matthew John Biggs was born in Leicester, England on 2 June 1960.

-His first appearance on TV was on Channel 4's Garden Club.
+His first appearance on television was on Channel 4's Garden Club.
 He directed the long-running Grass Roots programme for ITV.
-He is a contributor to BBC Gardeners' World magazine and blogs on Matthew Biggs Gardening Diary.
+Biggs was a contributor to BBC Gardeners' World magazine and blogged on Matthew Biggs Gardening Diary.

-He currently lives in Flamstead, Hertfordshire and is a member of the Christadelphian church.
+Biggs lived in Flamstead, Hertfordshire, and was a member of the Christadelphian Church.

+In May 2026, Biggs was awarded the Victoria Medal of Honour (VMH), the highest honour bestowed by the Royal Horticultural Society.

+Biggs died from bowel cancer on 21 May 2026, aged 65.
+An emotional special episode of GQT, A Tribute to Matthew Biggs has colleagues and admirers celebrating their friend’s achievements.